oherau/jellyfin-samsung-orsay-os/README.md

 # Jellyfin for Samsung Smart TV with Orsay OS
 This is a version of Jellyfin for Samsung Smart TV produced before 2014.
-The models concerned are using Orsay OS, a legacy that is no more supported.
+The models concerned are using Orsay OS, a legacy operating system that is no more supported.
 Apps and OS updates are no more available but the system is still customizable using the developer account.

 If your TV model is newer, it is probably using Tizen OS.